shafiqdeb/Hotel-Booking-Demand-Analysis/README.md

 ### 3. Comparison on total bookings and room rate per months

-To investigate the factors influencing cancellation rates among customers, we first examined the relationship between the number of hotel bookings and the months of the year.
-In the graph, the y-axis represents the total bookings, while the x-axis represents the months, with blue lines indicating City Hotels and orange lines indicating Resort Hotels.
+To investigate the factors influencing cancellation rates among customers, examine the relationship between the number of hotel bookings and the months of the year.
+In the line charts below, the y-axis represents the total bookings, while the x-axis represents the months, with blue lines indicating City Hotels and orange lines indicating Resort Hotels.

 ![slide6](https://github.com/shafiqdeb/Hotel-Booking-Demand-Analysis/blob/main/slides/Slide6.PNG)